mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 WC requires at least: 2.1
 WC tested up to: 3.1

-Accept payments in WooCommerce with the official Mollie plugin
+Accept all major payment methods in WooCommerce today.
+Credit cards, iDEAL, bitcoin and more!
+Fast, safe and intuitive.

 == Description ==

-This plugin will add support for the following Mollie payments methods to your WooCommerce webshop:
+Quickly integrate all major payment methods in WooCommerce, wherever you need them.
+Simply drop them ready-made into your WooCommerce webshop with this powerful plugin by Mollie.
+Mollie is dedicated to making payments better for WooCommerce.

+> Next level payments, for WooCommerce

+No need to spend weeks on paperwork or security compliance procedures.
+No more lost conversions because you don’t support a shopper’s favorite payment method or because they don’t feel safe.
+We made payments intuitive and safe for merchants and their customers.

+= PAYMENT METHODS =

+* Credit Cards (Visa / MasterCard & American Express and Maestro)
+* PayPal
 * iDEAL
-* Bank transfer
-* Credit card (Mastercard, VISA, American Express and Maestro)
-* Bancontact
+* SEPA Direct Debits
-* PayPal
+* SEPA Bank Transfer
 * SOFORT banking
-* Belfius Direct Net
 * Bitcoin
+* Bancontact
-* paysafecard
+* Paysafecard
 * KBC/CBC Payment Button
+* Belfius Payment Button
 * CartaSi (Italy)
 * Cartes Bancaires (France)

-Please go to the [signup page](https://www.mollie.com/nl/signup) to create a new Mollie account and start receiving payments in a couple of minutes.
+Please go to the [signup page](https://www.mollie.com/signup) to create a new Mollie account and start receiving payments in a couple of minutes.
 Contact info@mollie.com if you have any questions or comments about this plugin.

+> Our pricing is always per transaction.
+No startup fees, no monthly fees, and no gateway fees.
+No hidden fees, period.

-= Features =
+= FEATURES =

 * Support for all available Mollie payment methods
-* Compatible with WooCommerce Subscriptions for recurring payments
+* Compatible with WooCommerce Subscriptions for recurring payments (credit card, iDEAL, SEPA Direct Debit)
+* Transparent pricing.
+No startup fees, no monthly fees, and no gateway fees.
+No hidden fees, period.
-* Edit order, title, description for every payment method
+* Edit the order, title and description of every payment method in WooCommerce checkout
-* Refunds (WooCommerce 2.2+)
+* Support for full and partial payment refunds (WooCommerce 2.2+)
+* Configurable pay outs: daily, weekly, monthly - whatever you prefer
+* [Powerful dashboard](https://www.mollie.com/en/features/dashboard) on mollie.com to easily keep track of your payments.
+* Fast in-house support.
+You will always be helped by someone who knows our products intimately.
 * Multiple translations: English, Dutch, German and French
 * Event log for debugging purposes
 * WordPress Multisite support